shash3/SOEN390-team14/README.md

 ## Installation
 * Clone/Download the project
-* In the main folder and the client folder install all missing depencies by typing `npm install`
+* In the back-end folder and the client folder install all missing depencies by typing `npm install`

 ### In the Main Folder
 * `npm run dev` will run server + front-end